Submission Checklist for Authors

 Manuscript Text Components

 References must be consistent, complete, including titles.
-We follow OSA style for referencing.
+J ATE follows the OSA reference style.
 The particular citation style is shown in the template.
 Some examples are given below.

-In-text Citing It is not necessary to mention an author's name, pages used, or date of publication in the in-text citation.
-Instead, refer to the source with a number in a square bracket, e.g. , that will then correspond to the full citation in your reference list.
+It is not necessary to mention an author's name, pages used, or date of publication in the in-text citation.
+Instead, refer to the source with a number in a square bracket, e.g. , that correspond to the full citation in your reference list.

 - Place bracketed citations within the line of text, before any punctuation, with a space before the first bracket.